-In accordance with the NRC's regulation at 10CFR 20.1208, "Dose to an Embryo/Fetus," I am declaring that I am pregnant.
-I believe that I became pregnant in the month of , 20.
-(Only the month and year need to be provided) or my due date is
+n at 10CFR 20.1208, "Dose to an Embryo/Fetus," I am

+declaring that I am pregnant.
+I believe Only the month and year need to be provided) or my du

+date is

-I understand that the radiation dose to my embryo/fetus during my entire pregnancy will not be allowed to exceed 0.5 rem (5mSv).
-I also understand that I am responsible for practicing safe radiation practices at all times.
-By signing this form, I am also confirming that I have read the programs pregnancy policy and agree to abide by the established policy.
+allowed to exceed 0.5 rem (5mSv).
+I al ny embryo/fetus during my entire pregnancy will not be so understand that I am responsible for practicing safe ing this form, I am also confirming that I have read the babide by the established policy.

-I choose to:

-() Continue in the program without modification () Continue in the program with modification
+I choose to: () Continue in the program without m () Continue in the program with modificate

-Date

 Student Signature

 Print your name

-Program Director Signature_____Date
+Program Director

+Signature Date

+Clinical Coordinator

-Clinical Coordinator Signature Date
+Signature Date